List of ancient dishes: Likely ancient in origin

-Different areas in the world have now spun this dish into numerous different variations – including, Armenia, Iran, Azerbaijan, Afghanistan, Pakistan, India, Georgia, Iraq, Lebanon, Syria, Turkey, Russia, Bulgaria, Romania, Hungary – the dish and its origins, however, come from ancient Mesopotamia and the recipe can be dated as far back as at the very least 400 BC as it was mentioned on Cuneiform Tablets during the Babylonian period.
+Different areas besides Iran (Persia) in the world have now spun this dish into numerous different variations – including, Armenia, Azerbaijan, Afghanistan, Pakistan, India, Georgia, Iraq, Lebanon, Syria, Turkey, Russia, Bulgaria, Romania, Hungary – the dish and its origins, however, come from ancient Persia and the recipe can be dated as far back as at the very least 400 BCE as it was mentioned on Cuneiform Tablets during the Persian period.
 Abgoosht and its variants with localised recipes are the national dishes of a number of countries worldwide.

+Oldest preserved foods

+Honey and alcohols, among others, have been one of the oldest found edible foods.
+For example, ancient Egyptian honey has been found and consumed.